position-zero/webpage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "**PhD** in **Mathematics**" institution = "Courant Institute, New York University"
+  course = "**PhD** in **Mathematics**" institution = "Courant Institute of Mathematics
+  New York University"

 [[education.courses]]
   course = "**AB** in **Mathematics** and **Physics**"